How To Start A Business In Food Photography

 2. Name Your Business

 Figuring out the name of your photography business is a fun step.
 My business name is Regan Baroni Photography, LLC.
 I wanted my name in my business, because I think it’s easier to remember a photographer by their name.
-I also added “photography” because figured it would make it pretty clear what I do. 😉 But, you can come up with more creative names for your photography business – just make sure that it’s a name that isn’t already taken.
+I also added “photography” because figured it would make it pretty clear what I do. 😉 But, you can come up any name you’d like for your photography business – just make sure that it’s a name that isn’t already taken.

 3. Sole Proprietor, LLC or S-Corp